faassen/secretweblog_zola/content/posts/grok-takes-zope-3-the-rest-of-the-way.md

 couldn't happen yet then as we had the egg teething problems to work out.

-Lennart also talks about how religious doctesting is a problem in Zope
-3. He says that doctests are often hard to read and go into low-level details of the package without giving the easy picture of how to use the code.
+Lennart also talks about how religious doctesting is a problem in Zope 3.
+He says that doctests are often hard to read and go into low-level details of the package without giving the easy picture of how to use the code.
 That's true.
 Doctests often make for pretty sucky documentation.

 But I still see the glass as being half-full here where Lennart sees it as a problem.
-A module with a doctest is usually further along on the path towards good documentation than one *not* doing doctesting.
-The documentation tends to suck as it often lacks context and is too heavy on the details, and there's no tutorial, but it's *there*.
-That's a whole lot better than having *no* documentation about how things go together at all.
+A module with a doctest is usually further along on the path towards good documentation than one _not_ doing doctesting.
+The documentation tends to suck as it often lacks context and is too heavy on the details, and there's no tutorial, but it's _there_.
+That's a whole lot better than having _no_ documentation about how things go together at all.
 Realistically, no documentation is often the alternative for busy developers.
 I'll take flawed documentation any day!
 Incidentally I also think doctests help make tests easier to follow;